Celebrating St. Patrick’s Day: Irish Breakfast Recipe

 Directions:

-- Lay six thick slices of Canadian bacon in a single layer in a large skillet.
-Fry on both sides until medium brown then remove from the skillet, but leave the grease.
+- Lay six thick slices of Canadian bacon in a single layer in a large frying pan and fry on both sides until it's nice and brown.
+Remove the meat from the pan, but leave the grease because you're going to cook your eggs in this delicious goodness.

-- Melt 2 tablespoons of butter and crack 4 eggs into the pan, try to avoid breaking the yolk.
+- Melt 2 tablespoons of butter and crack 4 eggs into the pan, being careful not to break the yolk of the eggs.

-- Add 2 small tomato slices and 4 slices of soda bread to the pan.
-Fry gently, occasionally stirring the tomatoes.
+- Add 2 small tomato slices and 4 slices of soda bread to the pan and fry gently on low heat, occasionally turning the tomato slices.

-- Keep everything separate and brown the bread on both sides.
+- In the pan, brown the eggs on both sides.